- Home

 Clinical Director

 The FPC programme aims to enable patients to effectively self-manage their chronic diseases in partnership with their primary care providers.
-This involves the development of a national telehealth platform and the incorporation of technologies that enable effective and sustainable home management.
+This involves the development of a national telehealth platform and incorporating technologies that enable effective and sustainable self-management from home.

 Partners: